 Wesley sensed a faint change in her tone.
 Her anger had receded, and she was thinking.
 He wasn’t sure he liked it.
 “Yes,” he admitted.
 “I do think she wants it to be… humbling for you.
 Even if it wouldn’t achieve much beyond making her think she’s bested the haughty Erdanes.”

 Sedna smiled.
-“But Wesley, if you didn’t agree with any of this, why did you come here at all?”
+“But Wesley, if you didn’t agree with any of this, why did you convey her offer to me, and why did you come today?”

 “The Queen ordered.”